 Continuing Education Unit

 The Continuing Education Unit (CEU) was designed to recognize and record individual and institutional participation in non-traditional studies and special activities.
 The CEU meets the need in adult and continuing education for uniformity in the planning of educational experiences for technical and professional people, to name a few, who seek to improve their competency and skill levels through staff development-type training.
-The Southern Association of Colleges and Schools recognized the need for a uniform unit of recognition for such specialized activities and incorporated the Continuing Education Unit into Standard Nine in December 1971.
+The Southern Association of Colleges and Schools Commission on Colleges recognized the need for a uniform unit of recognition for such specialized activities and incorporated the Continuing Education Unit into Standard Nine in December 1971.

 Edgecombe Community College has adopted the CEU as a system for record-keeping and quality control in programs of educational activities in continuing education.
 The functions of organization, instruction, and record-keeping are performed according to CEU standards in programs of continuing education.